 Local Engine ID Set the engine ID of the local SNMP agent (the switch) with 10 to 64 hexadecimal digits.
-A valid engine ID must contain an even number of characters.
 By default, the switch generates the engine ID using TP-Link's enterprise number (80002e5703) and its own MAC address.
 The local engine ID is a unique alphanumeric string used to identify the SNMP engine.
 As an SNMP agent contains only one SNMP engine, the local engine ID can uniquely identify the SNMP agent.
-Remote Engine ID Set the engine ID of the remote SNMP manager with 10 to 64 hexadecimal digits.
-A valid engine ID must contain an even number of characters.
+Remote Engine ID Set the ID of the remote SNMP manager with 10 to 64 hexadecimal digits.
 If no remote SNMP manager is needed, you can leave this field empty.
 The remote engine ID is a unique alphanumeric string.
-It is used to identify the SNMP engine on the remote device that receives Inform messages from the switch. ) Click Apply.
+It is used to identify the SNMP engine on the remote device thats receives inform messages from Switch.
+2) Click Apply .
+Note: